-This includes me, because I removed my mobile site for this blog about three months ago since it was slowing down my site.
+This includes me because I removed my mobile site for this blog about three months ago since it was slowing down my site.
 I will be looking at some different options over the next few months and will keep you apprised.

-Social networking strategy tip #1: Check your Google Analytics to see how many visitors use a mobile device to check out your site.
+Tip #1: Check your Google Analytics to see how many visitors use a mobile device to check out your site.

 Second, start creating content.
 The vast majority of social networking users are just that: users.
 They do not create.
 They do not add.
 They just are.
 It is easy to be a critic, responder, and curator.
 That is the easy part of social networking in my opinion.

 The hard part is to actually create useful and actionable content that has value to your network.
-As I approach my 600th blog post in the next few weeks, I can tell you that there are days where I do more research than writing as I attempt to figure out the age old social networking question: What the heck should I talk about?
+As I approach my 600th blog post in the next few weeks, I can tell you that there are days where I do more research than writing as I attempt to figure out the age-old social networking question: What the heck should I talk about?

 The reality is that content creation for me is a 24/7 business.
 The whiteboard in front of my computer always has a list of topics for me to write.
 When I am out and about, I never know when inspiration will hit for the next great blog post.
-The blog creation process is also one of things that really excite me about blogging.
+The blog creation process is also one of the things that really excite me about blogging.
 (Note: Let me know if you need help with your blog and/or social networking content.)

-I generally think, “What can I create that is so exciting it will encourage users to contact me about my services, sign up for my email list, or click on the banner?(Hint!)”
+I generally think, “What can I create that is so exciting it will encourage users to contact me about my services, sign up for my email list, or click on the banner(Hint!)?”

-In fact, I just hired an editor who will check my blog posts everyday to make sure my grammar is up to par.
+In fact, I just hired an editor who will check my blog posts every day to make sure my grammar is up to par.
 I can focus more on what to create and less on the writing itself.

-For me this is an investment well worth the time and energy.
+For me, this is an investment well worth the time and energy.
 I can not guarantee that every post will be perfect, but I want my content to convey the message I have as clearly as possible in the shortest possible time.

-Social Networking Strategy Tip #2: Write down your blog ideas in one or two central locations.
+Tip #2: Write down your blog ideas in one or two central locations.
 You might not turn them all into posts, but you can always use these ideas for your gem posts!

 Third, when you create content you want people to actually see what you write.
 Driving traffic is one of the easiest, but possibly hardest, part of building a blog.
-With all of the different options available it, is hard to figure out which ones actually work and which just stink to the high heavens!
+With all of the different options available it is hard to figure out which ones actually work and which just stink to the high heavens!
 You need quality traffic to build your business online.

 After all, every business has that secret dream of a viral blog post, video, or tweet that changes the face of their business.